-Welcome to the Village of Sugar Mountain!
+Play & Stay in the Village of Sugar Mountain!

-We invite you to vacation in our mile-high resort village of Sugar Mountain, North Carolina – the High Country’s sweet spot for adventures and natural scenery.
+Elevate your next vacation!
+We invite you to our mile-high resort village of Sugar Mountain, North Carolina – the High Country’s sweet spot for adventures and natural scenery in all four seasons.
 We are conveniently located in the middle of Pisgah National Forest and the highest Blue Ridge Mountains with many things to do.

 Book your vacation rental early to get the best place to stay for you and your family.
 Find mountaintop condos with panoramic views, cozy log cabins in the woods and large homes perfect for family gatherings.
+See more.